Death is inevitable and each individual is responsible for their own salvation:

 Everyone who hears the message of Islam in a sound and correct form and rejects it, will have evidence against him.
 Whoever dies without having heard the message of Islam, or having heard it in a distorted form has their case in the hands of God.

-God’s Mercy is Greater!
+God’s Mercy is far Greater!

-God is full of mercy, the most forgiving, and His mercy far outweighs His wrath.
+God is full of love of mercy, the most forgiving, and His mercy far outweighs His wrath.
 As long as a person repents sincerely and with a genuine intention to change, the door of repentance remains open until their final breath, after which it closes.

 God said: “O son of Adam, so long as you call upon Me and ask of Me, I shall forgive you for what you have done, and I shall not mind.
 O son of Adam, even if your sins were to reach the clouds of the sky, and you then asked forgiveness from Me, I would forgive you.””
 Hadith.